chongdashu/phaser-spine-characters/README.md

 + In `Shirts/White/`: renamed `armWhite_<...>` to `whiteArm_<...>` for consistency.
 + In `Shirts/Yellow/`: renamed `shirtYellow<...>` to `yellowShirt<...>` for consistency.

+### Normalizing images

+Because of the way Spine handles bone attachments -- some categories of images have been normalized such that they are of the same size and center-aligned, where possible.
+Transparent pixels are placed to pad up images that were initially smaller.

 ## Included  External Resources